 As the internet and web-based shopping took hold in the middle 2000s, the efficiency of consumer product distribution channels took a dramatic positive shift.
 This opened the door for the creation of a new service fee model.
 I’ll talk more about each model next.

 1. Employee Gift Markup Model

 Traditionally, and even still today, the gift markup mode puts the profit center for service award vendors around marking up the price gift item itself over and above the item’s retail price.
-A well-structured years of service program will start with a program budget.
+A well-structured year of service program will start with a program budget.
 Your service award vendor will provide a selection of gifts that match your service milestone budget for the years your employees are recognized.
-The fee charged after a gift is redeemed is inclusive of the gift, the use of the technology for ordering the gift, customer service and in most cases a product guarantee for 5 years or longer.
+The fee charged after a gift is redeemed includes the gift, the use of the technology for ordering the gift, customer service, and in most cases, a product guarantee for five years or longer.
 What is not included in this model are the shipping fees and tax expenses.
 On average, recognition vendors with this fee structure markup gifts between 45%-100% over retail, depending on the company and the gift category.

 2. Service Fee Model

 The internet changed many things, and the employee recognition industry was not immune.
 But I think change can be good, and in this case, change was good for your employees and your business.
 The service fee pricing model was born as a number of key factors converged.